jsmienk/IML/README.md

 ### Feature analysis (20%)

 - Complete analysis of all of your features (including statistics, tables and graphs)
-- Usage of feature selection algorithms from the Scikit-learn library: [Feature selection][feature selection]
+- Usage of [feature selection algorithms][feature selection] from the Scikit-learn library
-- Usage of Principal Component Analysis ([PCA][pca])
+- Usage of [Principal Component Analysis (PCA)][pca]

 ### Preprocessing (15%)

-- Several [preprocessing][preprocessing] techniques such as one-hot-encoding, normalization, scaling and standardization
+- Several [preprocessing techniques][preprocessing]  such as one-hot-encoding, normalization, scaling and standardization

 ### Training/testing (30%)

-- Usage of several model selection algorithms (e.g. crossvalidation and KFold)
+- Usage of several [model selection algorithms][msa] (e.g. crossvalidation and KFold)
 - Usage of the classification algorithms that have been explained during this course, including experiments with hyper parameter values
 - Two additional classification algorithms.
 Also provide some theoretical explanation of those algorithms in your notebooks
 - Usage of GridSearch, ParameterGrid and pipeline to tweak the hyper parameters